 The minimum recommended configuration is as follows:

 Laptop >= Intel Core i5, AMD Ryzen 5 or equivalent processor, 256 GB storage (SSD ideally), 8 GB memory.

 6/ Student health insurance

 7/ Third-party liability insurance

 - Third-party liability insurance is mandatory during both studies and internships.
-This insurance is included in the multi-risk housing insurance for students living in student residence.
 It covers any damage that you might cause to another person or to property.
 It does not cover damage to your person or property; therefore it is recommended that you take out an individual insurance policy to cover accidents or injury.